TheSourav-001/mordan-calculator/README.md

 - Add event history, undo/redo, and recurring patterns.
 - Add more advanced search/filtering.
 - Add accessibility and localization for more languages.
-- Add mobile-friendly responsive design.
+- Add a mobile-friendly responsive design.

 ## License